Xubuntu/xubuntu-website-next/contribute.md

 ### Communication

-The main communication channels for Xubuntu development are the IRC and Matrix channels **#xubuntu-devel**, **the Xubuntu-devel mailing list**, and the **Telegram** group127.
+The main communication channels for Xubuntu development are the IRC and Matrix channels **#xubuntu-devel**, **the Xubuntu-devel mailing list**, and the **Telegram** group.
 The Xubuntu team also runs community meetings more or less regularly.

 <a class="button" href="https://kiwiirc.com/nextclient/irc.libera.chat?nick=xu-dev?w#xubuntu-devel"><span>IRC</span></a>
 <a class="button" href="https://matrix.to/#/#xubuntu-devel:ubuntu.com"><span>Matrix</span></a>